Erick080/jogo_avatar/README.md

-# meujogo20241_30
+# Path to Avatar

-Projeto da disciplina Projeto de Desenvolvimento de Jogos - PUCRS 2024/1
+link do video de entrega para o T2: https://youtu.be/9R05RkIfL3A